 1. Secret ($216K/year)

-Jean-Loup Karst (from Paris, Ile-de-France, France) started Secret almost 4 years ago.
+Jean-Loup Karst (from Paris, Ile-de-France, France) started Secret over 4 years ago.

 I am Jean-Loup Karst, the co-founder of Secret.
 Secret is the first platform of exclusive deals on services and software for startups.
 Entrepreneurs can sign up and save up to $50,000 on 70+ SaaS deals (Airtable, Pipedrive, Mailjet, etc.).
 It’s 100% free!
 It's a no-brainer.